This post may contain affiliate links.

 Navigating Costa Rica- Choosing Your Route

+Getting around Costa Rica can be a trip!
 Most cities and towns in Costa Rica do not have traditional street names, house numbers, or zip codes.
 The addresses are given relative to a larger landmark.
-For example, when I sent mail to my husband’s hosue while we were dating, the address was something like this:
+For example, when I sent mail to my husband’s house while we were dating, the address was something like this:

 25 north, 50 west and 100 meters sur of the elementary school, San Ramon, Alajuela, Costa Rica